fudong03/MMST-ViT/README.md

 - **WRF-HRRR Computed Dataset**: The dataset, obtained from the Weather Research & Forecasting-based High-Resolution Rapid Refresh Model (WRF-HRRR), provides high-resolution meteorological data for the contiguous U.S. continent.
 It covers 9 weather parameters from 2017 to 2022.

 - **USDA Crop Dataset**: The dataset, sourced from the United States Department of Agriculture (USDA), provides annual crop data for major crops grown in the United States (U.S.), including corn, cotton, soybean, winter wheat, etc., on a county-level basis.
+It covers crop information such as production and yield from 2017 to 2022.

 ## Requirements